isomerpages/ogp/_about-us/pm/jennifer.md

   - CertSG
 accomplishments: >-
-  * Successfully launched the ScamShield 2.0 bot after multiple rounds of testing and analysing of key metrics.
+  * Successfully launched the ScamShield 2.0 bot after multiple rounds of testing and analysing of key metrics

-  * Built up team practices for alignment within the Scamshield team, leading to sharper prioritisation of work and speedy onboarding of new joiners to the team.
+  * Built up team practices for alignment within the Scamshield team, leading to sharper prioritisation of work and speedy onboarding of new joiners to the team

-  * Led the development of CertSG, a hackathon product, from zero to one by conceptualising the problem statement, product vision, and pitching to potential use cases.
+  * Led the development of CertSG, a hackathon product, from zero to one by conceptualising the problem statement, product vision, and pitching to potential use cases
 quote: ""
 linkedinId: ""